 The list below is a sampling of the major players in expedition cruising, along with some of the places where they sail.
 There are many other smaller companies as well, often specializing in a single destination.
-If you're interested in cruising a particular region, do an Internet search or consult a knowledgeable travel agent to find these local alternatives.
+If you're interested in cruising a particular region, do an internet search or consult a knowledgeable travel agent to find these local alternatives.

-Abercrombie & Kent: Antarctica, Arctic, Galapagos
+Abercrombie & Kent: Antarctica, Arctic, Asia

-G Adventures: Amazon, Antarctica, Arctic, Galapagos, West Africa
+G Adventures: Amazon, Antarctica, Arctic, Galapagos

-International Expeditions: Amazon, Galapagos, Greenland, Indonesia
+International Expeditions: Amazon, Cuba, Galapagos

 Maple Leaf Adventures: Alaska, British Columbia

 Natural Habitat Adventures: Alaska, Amazon, Antarctica, Arctic, Baja Peninsula, Central America, Galapagos

 UnCruise Adventures: Alaska, Central America, Galapagos, Hawaii, Mexico, Pacific Northwest

 Zegrahm Expeditions: Africa, Alaska, Antarctica, Arctic, Asia, Australia/New Zealand, Caribbean, Central America, Europe, Galapagos, Maldives, South Pacific